-Understanding Conservation is an educational resource for all involved in conservation of the historic environment.
+Understanding Conservation is an educational resource for all involved in, or interested in, conservation of the historic environment.

 Self-assessment questions will make you question your understanding and knowledge.
 You should be willing to recognise that, despite your experience gained through practice, there is a more complicated, challenging and philosophical knowledge base that requires constant updating.

 Following the route of the Units will provide a personal challenge, requiring you to question your established values and perceptions.
 The course features five Units, which are:

 - Unit 1 Cultural Significance: This Unit focuses on informing the practical and pragmatic substance of conservation work by integrating a detailed consideration across 10 of the 14 ICOMOS guidelines.
 It aims to assist users on how to contextualise their thoughts and approach with a greater understanding of current conservation philosophy and ethics.